Snack-X/unity-parser/README.md

 # Unity Parser

 Highly experimental UnityBundle, UnityAsset parser in Node.js.
-Powering [deresute.info](https://deresute.info).

-This is not an universal unity parser, but designed for [some specific game](http://cinderella.idolmaster.jp/sl-stage/).
-If you are going to parse *other game*'s resource files and *other game* is using Unity `5.1.2f`, it may work.
-Otherwise, it might not work.
+This is not an universal unity parser, but only targeting Unity `5.1.2f`.
+I may eventually add supporting code for other versions, but for now it only supports 5.1.2f version.

 Work in progress.